When formatting, mkfs.ext4 -c is used to check for bad blocks.

 Note: This option is only available if the normal backup mode has been used.

-During the restore, the root partition can be resized to the maximum available
+the last partition can be extended to the maximum available

 as it was on the original system.
 If the -P option is used, the last partition on the